-- ▶ 23 Pupil Activity Special Revenue Fund (optional).
+- Pupil Activity Special Revenue Fund.
 Used to record financial transactions related to school-sponsored pupil intrascholastic and interscholastic athletic and other related activities.
 These activities are supported in whole or in part by revenue from pupils, gate receipts and other fund-raising activities.
-When activities of student organizations are reported as a special revenue fund, revenues and expenditures must be recorded at the level of detail identified in BOLD print.
-If such activities are reported as a custodial fund, fund 74 is to be used to record transactions; see fund 74 description.
-Appendix C, "Pupil Activity," provides information of the two different types of funds that may be used for these activities.
+When activities of student organizations are reported as a special revenue fund, revenues and expenditures must be recorded at the level of detail identified in bold print.
+If such activities are reported as an agency fund, fund 74 is to be used to record transactions.
+Fund 74 allows reporting at a different level of detail; see fund 74 description.
+Appendix C, "Pupil Activity," shows by example the different levels of detail required for pupil activity recording in fund 23 and in fund 74.
 Appendix C also includes statutory references related to reporting fees.
 Use fund 23 if general fund subsidies are likely.
-General Fund subsidies are not allowed for fund 74. - ▶ 24 Full-Day Kindergarten Mill Levy Override Fund (no longer in use beginning July 1, 2019).
-The revenues from a tax levied pursuant to § 22-54-108.5, C.R.S., for the purpose of paying excess full-day kindergarten program costs shall be deposited in the full-day kindergarten fund of the district.
-The revenues from a tax levied pursuant to § 22-54-108.5, C.R.S., to meet to capital construction needs associated with a district's full-day kindergarten program shall be credited to the capital construction account in the district's full-day kindergarten fund.
-Any moneys remaining in the fund at the end of any fiscal year shall remain in the fund and shall be used to reduce the levy for excess full-day kindergarten program costs in future years
+General Fund subsidies are not allowed for fund 74. - Full-Day Kindergarten Mill Levy Override Fund.
+The revenues from a tax levied pursuant to Section 22-54-108.5 C.R.S. for the purpose of paying excess full-day kindergarten program costs shall be deposited in the full-day kindergarten fund of the district.
+The revenues from a tax levied pursuant to Section 22-54-108.5 C.R.S. to meet to capital construction needs associated with a district's full-day kindergarten program shall be credited to the capital construction account in the district's full-day kindergarten fund.
+Any moneys remaining in the fund at the end of any fiscal year shall remain in the fund and shall be used to reduce the levy for excess full-day kindergarten program costs in future years - Transportation Fund.
+Used to account for revenues from a tax levied or fee imposed for the purpose of paying excess transportation costs pursuant to the provisions of Sections 22 40 102(1.7)(a) or 22-32-113(5)(a), C.R.S., respectively.
+Section 22-45-103(1)(f), C.R.S., requires a district to use this fund when such a tax is levied or such a fee is imposed.
+When use of this fund is required, transportation categorical program revenues received from the state pursuant to Article 51 of Title 22, C.R.S., also shall be recorded in this fund.

-Transportation Fund.
-Used to account for revenues from a tax levied or fee imposed for the purpose of paying excess transportation costs pursuant to the provisions of § 22-40-102(1.7)(a), C.R.S., or § 22-32-113(5)(a), C.R.S., respectively.
-Further § 22-45-103(1)(f), C.R.S., requires a district to use this fund when such a tax is levied or such a fee is imposed.
-When use of this fund is required, transportation categorical program revenues received from the state pursuant to article 51 of title 22, C.R.S., shall be recorded in this fund.
-A District may impose and collect a fee for the payment of excess transportation costs without voter approval.
-Districts must deposit any revenues received from the imposition of the fee into this fund.
+Note: Beginning FY 2005-2006, a District may impose and collect a fee for the payment of excess transportation costs without voter approval.
+School Districts must deposit any revenues received from the imposition of the fee in the Transportation Fund (Fund 25 - Special Revenue Fund) of the District.
+House Bill 05-1191